The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Phase diagram of the dynamical systems

-in which $\theta$ is the angle describing the position on the circle, and $\omega$ and $a$ are parameters.
-Fixed points $\theta^*$ of the dynamical systems satisfy $f(\theta^*) = 0$.
-As show in Fig.~\ref{fig:snic}, the dynamical system \eqref{SNIC_toy} has two fixed points (a saddle point and a node) when $|\omega|<|a|$.
-When $|\omega|>|a|$, it has a limit cycle and no fixed point.
-The transition between these regimes occurs through the collision of the saddle point with the node: this is the SNIC bifurcation.
-The period of the oscillations can be computed as~\cite{Strogatz2015}

-which diverges as $T \sim |\omega - a|^{-1/2}$ as one approaches the bifurcation.
-In our model, we find that a limit cycle occurs as four saddle-node bifurcations occur at the same time (one in each quadrant of the $m_1$-$m_2$ plane), because of the underlying symmetry of the dynamical system.
-In the next section and Appendix~\ref{app:hopfSNIC}, we present an analytically tractable model inspired by, but distinct from, the NRASM that exhibits both SNIC and Hopf bifurcations and illustrates their generic features.

-The analysis above gives us the phase diagram of the NRASM \eref{eq:hydro_stop_go_2} in the non-motile case from the results of the dynamical system \eref{eq:system_zero_d}.
-We verify our predictions by numerically integrating \eref{eq:hydro_stop_go_2} for different values in the $\beta$-$\beta_a$ plane (see Appendix \ref{app:numerics} for details about the numerical methods).
-As shown in \Fref{fig:phase_diagram}, we indeed observe a phase diagram similar to the one of \eref{eq:system_zero_d} (\Fref{fig:flow_passive}a).
-When $\beta \leq \beta_g$, the system remains homogeneously disordered (purple region) while when $\beta \geq \beta_s$ it remains in the ordered state (orange region).
-Finally, when $\beta_g\leq\beta\leq\beta_s$, we observe a swap phase in which the magnetizations $m_1$ and $m_2$ stay homogeneous while following a periodic limit cycle where they alternate between two extreme values (see \Fref{fig:phase_diagram}c. and movie 1).
+We now verify our predictions from dynamical systems analysis by numerically integrating \eref{eq:hydro_NR_and_R_non_fluct} for different values in the $\beta$-$\beta_a$ plane (see Appendix \ref{app:numerics} for details about the numerical methods).
+As shown in \Fref{fig:phase_diagram_v_0}, we indeed observe phase diagrams similar to the ones of \eref{eq:system_zero_d} which were represented on \Fref{fig:flow_passive}a-b.
+When $\beta \leq \beta_g$ and $\beta \leq \beta_s$, the system remains homogeneously disordered (purple region) while when $\beta \geq \beta_s$ it remains in the ordered state (orange region).
+Finally, when $\beta_g\leq\beta\leq\beta_s$, we observe a swap phase in which the magnetizations $m_1$ and $m_2$ stay homogeneous while following a periodic limit cycle where they alternate between two extreme values (see \Fref{fig:phase_diagram_v_0}c. and movie 1).

-To sum up, the system without self-propulsion exhibits long-range order in 1D, in the same way as the version with a single species in Refs.~\cite{De1985,De1986}.
-Intuitively, this can be understood as a consequence of the simultaneous presence of a slow Glauber-like (spin flip) dynamics, that acts as a bath at some finite temperature, and of a fast Kawasaki-like (diffusion) dynamics, that acts as a bath with infinite temperature~\cite{De1985}.
-In addition, the spatially extended microscopic system described in Sec.~\ref{sec:micro} with $v=0$ also exhibits a homogeneous time-dependent phase, heralded by a SNIC bifurcation.
-In this phase (dubbed swap), each snapshot of the system at fixed time exhibits long-range order, and in addition the order parameter oscillates with a well-defined frequency.
-We also note that a mean-field (zero-dimensional) model similar to this one has been studied in Ref.~\cite{Guislain2023}.